 One-Time Guinea Pig Expenses

-A decent guinea pig cage will cost you anywhere from $50 to $80.
+- Guinea Pig Enclosure – A decent guinea pig cage will cost you anywhere from $50 to $80.
 For a single guinea pig, you might even get cheaper cages but for two guinea pigs, you can expect a price of nearly $80.
 The recommended size for two guinea pigs is 7.5 square feet but we recommend going for a minimum of 10.5 square feet cage.
-This will ensure that your pigs aren’t confined and that every pig has its own space.

 Frequent Guinea Pig Expenses